TezosTaqueria/taqueria/taqueria-plugin-ipfs-pinata/README.md

 The IPFS Pinata plugin provides a `publish` task to upload metadata, media, or other files to IPFS via Pinata

-> ### :page_with_curl: Note
-> In order to connect to Pinata, you will need to first create an account on Pinata, then add your JWT token to the project

 ## Requirements